Pharmacy Residencies and Rotations

 For more information, please contact the Office of Clinical and Preventive Services, Division of Nursing at (301) 443-1840.

-Medical students interested in doing unpaid clerkships while still in medical school should contact their IHS Area recruiter for more information.
+Medical students interested in completing a residency at an IHS facility should contact an IHS Recruiter for more information.

 Optometry Resident and Student Opportunities